 This website contains material that is sometimes confronting and disturbing.
-Sometimes words or images can cause sadness and distress, or bring back memories for people affected by the history of institutional ‘care’ in Australia.
+Sometimes words or images can cause sadness or distress, or trigger traumatic memories for people, particularly survivors of past abuse, violence or childhood trauma.

 Sometimes, we have reproduced the original language from our historical sources (such as newspaper articles, or archival records).
 Please be aware that such sources sometimes use language to describe people in derogatory and offensive ways that are totally unacceptable today.
 We use such terms in order to demonstrate the language (and thus, the thinking) of the time.
 We apologise for any offence or distress reading such language might cause.